The loans will be non-means tested and available to students under the age of 60, on the first day of the first year of the programme.

 The loan is also available to EU students (Nationality and residency rules for EU nationals apply).

 Distance learning applicants must reside in England.

-Students who already hold a Masters qualification (or an equivalent or higher-level qualification) will not be eligible for the loan.
-PGL will only be available for those taking a full Masters qualification, not a partial course or 'top up' qualification.
+- Students who already hold a Masters qualification (or an equivalent or higher-level qualification, which includes undergraduate integrated Masters qualifications, such as MSci or MEng etc) will not be eligible for the loan.

 - Those wishing to use Accreditation of Prior Learning (APL) credits will not be eligible to apply for the loan.
 APL refers to the process by which this University (and many others) gives credit against learning achieved by an individual before entry to a programme of study at Birmingham.